lsymds/Filesystem/docs/basic-usage.md

 ## Exception handling

-By default, Baseline.Filesystem will wrap any non-Baseline-managed exception to make it easier to distinguish in your codebase what exceptions have been thrown by the library and what exceptions have been thrown by your application code or other dependencies.
+By default, LSymds.Filesystem will wrap any non-managed exception to make it easier to distinguish in your codebase what exceptions have been thrown by the library and what exceptions have been thrown by your application code or other dependencies.
 The wrapping exception is named `StoreAdapterOperationException`.
 If you wish to access the true exception that was thrown then that is assigned to the `InnerException` property.

-If you wish to catch any Baseline.Filesystem related exceptions then you can catch the base class:
+If you wish to catch any LSymds.Filesystem related exceptions then you can catch the base class:
-`BaselineFilesystemException`.
+`FilesystemException`.